Esketamine

 Cognitive and memory impairment

 Cognitive and memory impairment have been reported with long-term ketamine use or drug abuse.
 These effects did not increase over time and were reversible after discontinuing ketamine.
-In long-term clinical trials, the effect of esketamine nasal spray on cognitive functioning was evaluated over time and performance remained stable.
+In long-term clinical trials, including a clinical trial with patients treated for a mean total duration of exposure of 42.9 months (up to 79 months), the effect of esketamine nasal spray on cognitive functioning was evaluated over time and performance remained stable.

 Urinary tract symptoms